vmarquar/cpt-gef-txt-reader/README.md

 print(measurement_columns_and_units)
 ```

+### Example 2: Create a pandas Dataframe from a single file
-### Example 2: Parse a single file, create a pandas dataframe from the measurements and create a plot
+Parse a single file, create a pandas dataframe from the measurements and create a plot
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt